 Northern Lights High Adventure provides a reliable means of emergency communication to each crew.
 Each Trek Leader is issued a Garmin Inreach device for satellite tracking and communication.
-Proper coordination with the Director before you arrive can insure that he forwards your location and the track to your family or friends back home.

 Due to the remote location of the base, we cannot guarantee any cell phone coverage.
 Similarly, the base does not have any internet connectivity available to crews.